linhhuynhcqu/COIT20252-12291057-linhhuynhcqu/week04.md

 ## Methods and Tools for Process Analysis

 We can use any techniques.
 It's maybe 1 Or multiple depends on process.
+Techniques: fishbone diagram , Pareto chart.

 Artefact: Journal Article